Car Crash During Pregnancy: A Comparison

 The doctors told Keira if she had not been wearing a Tummy Shield, the crash would have had an entirely different outcome to her pregnancy.

-Moderate Crash Ends Pregnancy, Mom Only Bruised from Seat Belt
+Moderate Crash Ends Pregnancy, Mom Only Gets Bruise from Seat Belt

 It was a day just like any other except on the way to their parents for dinner, they were hit.
 A car crash.